 We are not finished demonstrating to educate that the registry and all of it’s associated violations of human rights are in fact punishment, even cruel and unusual punishment.
 There is a potential case before SCOTUS that will also allow SCOTUS the opportunity to recognize that the registry is punishment.

 Maryland v.
-Rogers addresses whether sex offender registration is “punishment” within the meaning of the 6th and 14th Amendments.
+Rogers addresses whether registration of people that have ever been convicted of the violation of any sex law is “punishment” within the meaning of the 6th and 14th Amendments.
 Jimmie Rogers pleaded guilty to a Maryland criminal law that provides that a person may not knowingly “take or cause another to be taken to any place for prostitution.”
 Because the victim’s age was not an element of the offense, the prosecution did not present evidence of her age.
 However, the Maryland Department of Public Safety and Correctional Services determined that the victim was a minor.
-After Rogers’ release from prison, the department classified him as a Tier II sex offender, which requires registration for 25 years for human-trafficking offenses against minors.
-In contrast, a Tier I sex offender must register for only 15 years and may petition for removal after 10 years.
+After Rogers’ release from prison, the department classified him in Tier II, which requires registration for 25 years for human-trafficking offenses against minors.
+In contrast, a person classified in Tier I must register for only 15 years and may petition for removal after 10 years.
 The Maryland Court of Appeals, the state’s highest court, determined that sex offense registration constitutes punishment for which the state must prove all elements beyond a reasonable doubt.
 The Maryland attorney general’s petition asks the justices to review that decision, arguing that it conflicts with two Supreme Court decisions and other lower-court and state-court decisions.

 If the Supreme Court of the United States (SCOTUS) takes the case, our next public demonstration should be at their steps and the court needs to be packed with our families.